 sytemctl instead of

-To completely uninstall Percona Server you’ll need to remove all the installed packages and data files.
+To completely uninstall Percona Server for MySQL you’ll need to remove all the installed packages and data files.

 service mysql stop